-Hi, I am Mohamed J. Mohamed an America trained Registered Nurse (RN, BSN, PH, WOC).
+Hi, I am Mohamed J. Mohamed an America trained Healthcare professional (RN, BSN, PH, WOC, CST).
 I experienced the life of two different extremes.
-I born and grew up in a small village in Somalia, one of the poorest countries in the world.
+I grew up in a small village in Somalia, one of the poorest countries in the world.
 I now live and work in the United States of America (USA), the richest and most civilized country in the world.

-When I was 22 years old, I became an Agriculture Extension Agent, for the Somali Agriculture Department.
+When I was 22 years old, I became an Agricultural Extension Agent, for the Somali Agriculture Department.
 My duties were to teach and train small farmers new methods of farming.
 It was not easy for me to earn the trust of the farmers who saw themselves as experts.
 After hard work, persistence, tolerance and punctuality, I successfully delivered my training to a few farmers in the third farming season.
-The skills I demonstrated on their fields opened the door of opportunity for me to reach more villages until I covered 63 village in that area (average village consists 500 to 800 house hold).
-My hard work resulted a three-fold increase in the crop production in that area.
+The skills I demonstrated in their fields opened the door of opportunity for me to reach more villages until I covered 63 villages in that area (average village consists 500 to 800 households).
+My hard work resulted in a three-fold increase in the crop production in that area.